 Thank you to all who donated items at RUNWAY, Playa Vista and The Martial Way in La Crescenta.
 Community service volunteers from Paul Revere Middle School, Mark Twain Middle School and Notre Dame Academy spent many hours creating these hygiene kits for those experiencing homelessness.
 You INSPIRE us all!

 It’s easy to feel down about the state of the world these days . . .
 COVID-19, fires, racial injustice, politics . . . but if you look closely, you’ll notice there are people quietly yet fiercely working to help those who need it the most.
 How do we THRIVE individually and as a community during this chaotic time?

 One of the simplest ways to THRIVE is to acknowledge our own fears and insecurities and then think of one simple thing we can do for another person today to make someone else’s life a little bit better.
 “Your life is not about you.
 It’s about the people you serve.”
 This is a quote by Neale Donald Walsch that, to me, sums up the best way to get ourselves out of depressive feelings!

-Here are two organizations who are helping others THRIVE every single day.
+Here are three organizations that are helping others THRIVE every single day.

 Thank you to Brown Bag Lady for their donation of new backpacks and tote bags to CASA of Los Angeles.
 Brown Bag Lady is a grassroots organization that serves the homeless community in Los Angeles by serving hot home cooked meals, blankets, clothes and essential supplies.
 They’ve served over 14,000 meals since the Pandemic began in March!

 CASA (Court Appointed Special Advocates) of Los Angeles is a wonderful organization that mobilizes community volunteers to advocate for children who have experienced abuse and neglect.